sisinflab-swot/cowl/docs/howto/index.rst

 **Documentation:**

 - Doxygen_ version 1.8 or later.
-- Sphinx_ version 2.0 or later, Breathe_ and the `Read The Docs Theme`_.
+- *(optional)* Sphinx_ version 2.0 or later, Breathe_ and the `Read The Docs Theme`_.

-Sphinx is optional: Doxygen will already generate some form of HTML docs, though not as fancy as the ones you are viewing.
+Sphinx is optional as Doxygen will already generate some form of HTML docs, though not as fancy as the ones you are viewing.

 Downloading the sources